TowlGol/CMCC/Supporting_Information.md

 # Supporting Information

 The document serves as supporting material for "EXPANDING BALLOONS — A Robust Computational Method for Determining Supramolecular Cage Cavity Morphology Based on the 'Inflating Balloon' Metaphor."
-It provides further explanations of four parts of the paper: comparison of working parameters [(S1)](#s1-compare-working-parameter), center selection experiment [(S2)](#s2--center-selection-experiment-reult), SCB vertex result conversion [(S3)](#s3--parameters-selection-and-experimental-results),  experimental parameters and results of the baseline dataset [(S4)](#s4--scb-result-convert), and detail of step length selection experiment[(S5)](#s5--step-length-selection-experiment).
-For detailed information on how to install and use SCB, please refer to the GitHub repository for comprehensive documentation and source code.
+It provides further explanations of four parts of the paper: comparison of working parameters [(S1)](#s1-compare-working-parameter), center selection experiment [(S2)](#s2--center-selection-experiment-reult), CMCC vertex result conversion [(S3)](#s3--parameters-selection-and-experimental-results),  experimental parameters and results of the baseline dataset [(S4)](#s4--CMCC-result-convert), and detail of step length selection experiment[(S5)](#s5--step-length-selection-experiment).
+For detailed information on how to install and use CMCC, please refer to the GitHub repository for comprehensive documentation and source code.

 ## S1: Compare working parameter
 <div align="center">